 Which Crop is Common for Cane Corso?

 It isn’t abnormal to find any of the four above options upon the head of a Cane Corso.
-But of the four, the show crop provides the desired triangle shape for this particular breed.
+But of the four, the show crop provides this breed’s desired triangle shape.

-Note: For dogs that are for show, clubs out there such as the AKC allow entries for cropped and un-cropped variations of the Cane Corso but specify that the crop must be an equilateral triangle. (crop styles: image source)
+Note: For dogs that are for show, clubs like the AKC allow entries for cropped and un-cropped variations of the Cane Corso but specify that the crop must be an equilateral triangle. (crop styles: image source)

-Unfortunately, you’re going to have to do some homework when it comes down to Cane Corso ear crop costs.
+Unfortunately, you’ll have to do some homework regarding Cane Corso’s ear crop costs.
 If it’s not too late, the best time to figure this into the equation is before buying a pup.

 Cropping pricing is difficult to pin down, ranging between $150.00 to over $800.00.
 It will be different from Vet to Vet.